 Why Indoor Air Quality Matters

-December 3rd, 2015 by THS
+December 3rd, 2015 by Darwilladmin

 Make sure your dryer vents are clear and unobstructed.

 Avoid smoking in the home.
 One of the biggest contributors to indoor air pollution is secondhand cigarette smoke.
 This can increase ear and respiratory infections, asthma and cancer in children.

 Hire a professional to service, clean and maintain your HVAC units, vents and ductwork.

 Call Thornton Heating Service today at 847-905-1608 for more tips.
 Schedule duct cleaning with us today.
 We can help keep your home safe for your family!